smatula/rhtap-services-gitops/README.md

 1. Trustification Integration may be found in tssc-tpa namespace.
    Secret - tssc-trustification-integration

-## Increase PVC size when App uses StatefulSets (Artifactory, Nexus) and controlled by Gitops
+## Increase PVC size when App uses StatefulSets with volumeClaimTemplates and controlled by Gitops

 1. Update Size in appropriate git file (Gitops sync will fail - "Forbidden: updates to statefulset spec..."
 Expected)